-“The aim of these war games is to show we are ready to defend the integrity of the Iranian nation,” Al-Alam quoted Hossein Salami, the Revolutionary Guards air force commander, as saying.
+“The aim of these war games is to show we are ready to defend the integrity of the Iranian nation,” Hossein Salami, Revolutionary Guards air force commander, was quoted as saying.

-The test launch came on the same day that a US foreign affairs commitee began delivering its report on the state of relations between the US and Iran.
+The test launch came on the same day that a US foreign affairs commitee began delivering a report on the state of relations between the US and Iran.

 William Burns, under-secretary of state for political affairs, said Iran should move towards a “co-operative and constructive” path.